LWJGL/lwjgl3-www/README.md

 docker-compose up
 ```

-In order to access AWS resources, you'll need to create a `docker-compose.override.yml` file
+In order to access AWS resources in development, you'll need to create
-and populate it with the following configuration:
+a `docker-compose.override.yml` file and populate it with the following configuration:

 ```yml
 version: '3.7'